opencog/opencog/diary_b/README.md

 ## Result
 ### Done
 * Try to connect python debugger to cogserver.
-:* Done.
+  * Done.
-:* Python's GIL(GlobalInterpreterLock) policy has little bug in Python 2.x, so debugging with PyCharm libraries should be use with some hack codes..
+  * Python's GIL(GlobalInterpreterLock) policy has little bug in Python 2.x, so debugging with PyCharm libraries should be use with some hack codes..
+* Try to apply STI in my test cases.
+  * Done.
+  * 'BlendTarget', which is only useful in development stage, still can be used in test cases by changing option in config file.

 ### Fail & Deadline Missed
 * (empty)